YKerroum/JS-capstone/README.md

 # JavaScript Capstone Project

-> In this project, we are setting up a Movies website with basic functionality using JavaScript modules, Webpack and APIs.
+> In this project, we are setting up a Movies website with basic functionalities using JavaScript modules, Webpack and APIs.
-> ​
+> This website has two versions (desktop and mobile) and allows users to check the number of movies and interact by giving a like to their favorite movies and checking for other users' comments, as well as adding their own.

 ## Built With